clacount/Loan-Randomizer/README.md

 ## How to use
 1. Download and unzip the project.
-2. Open `index.html` in any modern browser.
+2. Open `index.html` in a current version of Microsoft Edge or Google Chrome.
+3. Click **Choose Output Folder** and pick the folder where audit PDFs should be saved.
-3. Enter your loan officer names.
+4. Enter your loan officer names.
-4. Enter your loan names or IDs.
+5. Enter your loan names or IDs.
-5. Click **Randomize Assignments**.
+6. Click **Randomize Assignments**.

+Each run creates a PDF named like `Loan-Randomized-Results-2026-04-14-091530.pdf` in the selected folder.
+The PDF includes the timestamp, the total loan officers and loans entered, plus both **Assignments by Loan** and **Assignments by Officer** so managers can review every run.

 ## Rule behavior
 - You can use **any number of loan officers**.